thonly/BoxOffice/README.md

 ## How to Deploy to Rinkeby

-This project comes with a custom `Provider` that enables you to deploy to the Rinkeby Testnet.
+This project comes with a custom `Provider` that enables you to deploy to the Rinkeby Testnet yourself.
 Execute:

 ```
 $ truffle migrate --network rinkeby
 ```

-After successful execution, you can get the deployed addresses by executing:
+After successful migration, you can get the deployed addresses by executing:

 ```
 $ truffle networks